plone/training/mastering_plone/user_generated_content.rst

             behavior.setLocallyAllowedTypes(allowed_types)
             behavior.setImmediatelyAddableTypes(allowed_types)

-    A huge benefit of this implementation is that you can add any object-attribute as a new item to :py:data:`item_dict`. :py:meth:`plone.api.content.create` will then set these on the new objects.
-This way you can also populate fields like :py:attr:`text` (using :py:class:`plone.app.textfield.RichTextValue`) or :py:attr:`image` (using :py:class:`plone.namedfile.file.NamedBlobImage`).
+    A huge benefit of this implementation is that you can add any object-attribute as a new item to :data:`item_dict`. :meth:`plone.api.content.create` will then set these on the new objects.
+This way you can also populate fields like :attr:`text` (using :class:`plone.app.textfield.RichTextValue`) or :attr:`image` (using :class:`plone.namedfile.file.NamedBlobImage`).